 The graph to the right shows the lower millage rates County residents are enjoying.
 In 1996, the total levy was 4.899 mills; in 2006, the levy has dropped to 4.2572 mills.
 This is a decrease of 13 percent.
 For the last eleven years, the County has levied less than its maximum for operations.
-For the 2006 operating levy, the current maximum is 4.2650 mills; the County is levying 3.5 mills.
-Consequently, the County has a substantial "cushion" available for funding operations that equates to approximately \$6.9 million.
-Although the 2007 operating levy is expected to increase by .1 mills, the "cushion" is expected to remain high at \$6.45 million.
-Property Tax Levies and Collections Like any municipality, Ottawa County is concerned with its tax collection rate.
-The County's collection rate today is slightly higher than it was in the early nineties.
-The graph to the right provides a ten-year history of collections for the County.
-The collection rate in 1996 was 93.57%; in 2005, 93.45%.
+For the 2007 operating levy, the current maximum is 4.2650 mills; the County is levying 3.6 mills.
+Consequently, the County has a substantial "cushion" available for funding operations that equates to approximately \$6.4 million.
+The 2008 operating levy is expected to The graph to the left reports the taxable value for Ottawa County for the last ten years.
+Between 1998 and 2007, the taxable value for the County grew by almost 74 percent.
+This remarkable growth in taxable value has allowed the County to levy far less than its maximum allowed by law.